-97 Points and World’s Third Best Whisky 2010 by Jim Murray, Whisky Bible
+97 Points and World’s Third Best Whisky 2010 - Jim Murray, Whisky Bible

 Amrut Fusion Single Malt Whisky gets its name from the fact that it uses two barleys: Indian and Scottish – with the latter being peated.
 It comes from Amrut Distilleries, the Bangalore-based company which introduced the first single malt from India to the UK in 2004.